dbenn8/detect_espresso/README.md

 - `startThreshold`: The noise level threshold for detecting the start of an espresso shot.
 - `endThreshold`: The noise level threshold for detecting the end of an espresso shot.
 - `sequenceLength`: the length of the sequence of noise levels used to determine the start and end of an espresso shot.
 This value defines how many consecutive noise readings are considered to detect a shot.

+Please note that these settings may need to be adjusted based on the noise levels of your espresso machine and environment.

 ## Dependencies